simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_variables_util.md

 **[Notes]**

-If call this function multiple times, then returned number will be increased.
+If calling this function multiple times, this interface increases a returned number.